Payment Licenses in Europe: How To Find the Right Regulator?

 Payment License Applications

-Applying for a banking or payment licence in the EU is a big commitment.
+Applying for a banking or payment license in the EU is a big commitment.
 It requires a lot of preparation and planning, plus a willingness to be patient while the regulator goes through the approval process.
 Some EU states are considered to be more accommodating to potential licensees than others, but the reality depends on more than just a regulator's efficiency.

-Who Needs a Payment Licence, and Why?
+Who Needs a Payment License, and Why?

 Different Fintech services are regulated under different EU banking, trading, and payment licenses.